vish-opatha/password-generator/README.md

   2. Validate password length
   3. Get password combination or categories
   4. Validate if the user has selected at least one category out of four(numbers,uppercase,lowercase and special characters)
-  5. Generate password (Algorithm is designed in a way that it generates first few letters to satisfy the user combination after that draws random characters from the user selected categories) ex : If the user selects numbers, uppercase and special with a password lenght of 10, first 3 characters will be any number, any uppercase, any special character and other seven letters can be eighter numbers, uppercase or special characters randomly drawn out.
+  5. Generate password (Algorithm is designed in a way that it generates first few letters to satisfy the user combination, and after that draws random characters from the user selected categories) ex : If the user selects numbers, uppercase and special with a password lenght of 10, first 3 characters will be any number, any uppercase, any special character and other seven letters can be eighter numbers, uppercase or special characters randomly drawn out.